mendix/RestServices/README.md

 ### `getRestConsumeError`
 Can be used in the error handler of a REST request.
 Returns the `RequestResult` object with the response data that would also be returned otherwise if the request was successful.
 The `ResponseCode` field will be set to `Error`.

+## Template urls when consuming REST services.

+It is possible to use template URLs when consuming REST services.
+This makes it possible to substitute values directly in an url.
+For example when using the `put` function with the url
+`http://myservice.com/groups/{groupId}` and the data object `{ groupId : 123, description : "group"}`, a PUT request will be send to the substituted URL `http://myservice.com/groups/123` with payload data `{ description : "group" }`.

 # Publishing REST services

 Publishing a REST service is pretty straight forward with this modules.
 The module provides publishing REST services in two flavors: